ehzhou/Zhou_Evan-Ticket-Sales/README.md

 # Zhou_Evan-Ticket-Sales
-Bear Studios technology fellow submission: create a website for selling a capella tickets
+# Bear Studios technology fellow submission
+- Create a website for selling a capella tickets